Call Wish Medical 208-892-WISH(9474)

 Do you bill insurance?

 All visits are confidential without insurance traces that could be sent home.
-If your insurance company will reimburse you for your STI fees, we can provide you with a statement of the tests you paid for that you can submit to them.
+Our low cost STI lab fees can be paid in cash or by debit/credit card.
+If your insurance company will reimburse you for your fees, we can provide you with a statement of the tests you paid for that you can submit to them.

 How long does it take to get the results of my STI tests?